mohitkrsharma/mohit-blog-backend/README.md

    - CRUD operations for blog posts
    - Pagination for blog listing
+   - Search by title using query parameter `q` on GET /api/blogs
    - Author-only access for updating and deleting blogs
    - Automatic featured image generation using Picsum Photos API